Skip to Content

 • Go to Applications > Applications in the left panel of the Okta admin page.

-• Click Browse App Catalog and search for QueryPie.
+• Click the Browse App Catalog button to search for QueryPie.

-• Open the QueryPie application page and click Add Integration.
+• Open the QueryPie application page and click the Add Integration button.

-• Confirm that Application Label is QueryPie and click Done.
+• Confirm that Application Label is set to QueryPie, then click the Done button to add the application.

 Profile settings for Okta account integration